M1Sh0u/polyglot.php/README.md

  - `allowMissing`: a boolean to control whether missing keys in a `t` call are allowed.
 If `false`, by default, a missing key is returned and a warning is issued.
  - `onMissingKey`: if `allowMissing` is `true`, and this option is a function, then it will be called instead of the default functionality.
 Arguments passed to it are `$key`, `$options`, `$locale`, `$tokenRegex` and `Polyglot $polyglot`.
 The return of this function will be used as a translation fallback when `$polyglot->t('missing.key')` is called (hint: return the key).
  - `interpolation`: an array to change the substitution syntax for interpolation by setting the `prefix` and `suffix` fields.
+ - `pluralRules`: replace or add new plural rules for certain locales by providing a key-value pair where the key is the locale and the value is the plural rule object implementing `Polyglot\Pluralization\Rules\RuleInterface`

 ## Related projects